 The One With All The Kissing: Best romance movies

 If you’ve ever lived with a best friend who then decided to move on, this episode is certainly for you.
 Plus, Rachel gets a tattoo, and the Geller parents find out that their daughter Monica is dating their friend Richard.

-Some of the greatest episodes of Friends don’t deal with humour.
+Some of the greatest episodes of Friends don’t deal with humor.
 Instead, they tackle the heft of adult life.
-Rachel and Ross have been on a roller-coaster of emotions throughout the show, but this episode is their most difficult time after, following an argument, Ross sleeps with the copy girl.
+Rachel and Ross have been on a roller-coaster of emotions throughout the show, but this episode is their most difficult after, following an argument, Ross sleeps with the copy girl.

-When Rachel finds out he technically cheated on her, ensuing a night-long emotional argument.
+When Rachel finds out he technically cheated on her, a night-long emotional argument ensues.
 It is balanced against the other four trapped in Monica’s room, unwillingly listening in and eating wax.

 The one with all the tears: Best drama movies